Ardcy/Lookaround/README.md

 Due to the use of various data augmentation techniques in our approach, our optimizer needs to be coupled with a dataloader that supports the different data augmentations.

+Here is an example using three data augmentation methods:

 ```python
 train_iter1 = iter(trainloaders[0])
 train_iter2 = iter(trainloaders[1])